bitplane/bitplane.net/home/gaz/Documents/thoughts/evolution-denial/index.md

 A chooser can choose to calculate, but a calculator cannot calculate to choose.

-For software to be conscious, you need to not only deny evolution and your own free will, but also believe that mathematics is the grantor of and essence of souls.
+For software to be conscious, you need to not only deny evolution and your own free will, but also believe that mathematics is the granter of and essence of souls.

 This is akin to a religious belief, it's supernatural woo that is given far too